arunmoezhi/ConcurrentKaryST/readme.txt

 Note:
 the input files are referenced using relative path ../input/in*.txt.
-This will work fine in unix. for Windows change this accordingly.
+This will work fine in unix. for Windows change this accordingly